Zykkl/zykkl/README.md

 ## Me

-I'm Alex or Zykl, a 14 year old teen tryna code random stuff.
+I'm Alex or Zykkl, a 14 year old teen tryna code random stuff.
 I like to play Floorball and Basketball.
 I leave my PC once every 3 months so ye.